-- Learn the proper dress code of your company. - Be prompt to work and prepared for what will often be eight to nine hour work days. - Follow through with plans and commitments to your bosses and co-workers.
-If you commit to an event or meeting and do not attend this will reflect poorly upon you. - Communication is the biggest key to your success.
+- Learn the proper dress code of your company. - Be punctual and prepared for what will often be eight or nine-hour work days. - Follow through with plans and commitments to your bosses and co-workers.
+If you cannot commit to an event or meeting, be straightforward. - Communication is the biggest key to your success.
 Communicate when you have a problem with a task.
 Communicate your plans and commitments.
-Listen to your co-workers.
+Listen to your coworkers.
 Be respectful.
 Ask questions.
 Give your co-workers and the people around you the benefit of the doubt; this is important for both communication and respect. - Accept feedback and constructive criticism from the people around you.
 Never forget you are here to learn new ways of thinking, so you cannot always count on previously conceived ideas to guide you.
 Learning new ideas is one of the most important guiding principles of this internship.

-A big issue facing all college students and interns is learning the balance of work activity and personal related activity.
-It is important that while being in the workplace you keep personal Internet usage to a minimum (i.e. Facebook, Twitter, personal email, blogging etc.).
-Cell phones and personal calls should also be kept to a minimum, unless in case of emergency.
-Learning this sort of balance will do wonders to help your growth throughout your time in Germany.
+- All college students and interns face the challenge of learning to balance work and personal life.
+While you're at your place of work: - keep personal Internet usage to a minimum (i.e. Facebook, Twitter, etc.). - Cell phones and personal calls should also be kept to a minimum, unless in case of emergency.

 If you follow and respect the suggestions presented, your summer in Germany will truly be one of the most rewarding experiences of your life.
-You will learn about others and more about working in foreign situations, which will often prove to be very different than expected.
+You will learn about working in foreign situations, which will often prove to be very different than expected.
 You will learn and develop a standard for professionalism which will guide you later in your life.
 And most of all, you will learn about yourself.

 This internship program and your summer spent here in Germany will give you the chance to open doors you never thought existed.
-Your efforts will take you very far in life once you have developed an international perspective, especially through presenting yourself as a proper ambassador and a worldly citizen.
+Your efforts will take you very far in life because you will have developed an international perspective.
+You will be an ambassador to your home country to your university and a worldly citizen all at the same time.